Norman Gifford: International selection

 1964 was the year when Gifford really broke through as he was selected for the Second Ashes Test at Lord's in June.
 Although the game was ruined by rain, with no play at all possible on the first two days, Gifford had time to impress, returning miserly analyses of 12–6–14–2 in the first innings and 17–9–17–1 in the second.
 He was retained for the Third Test at Headingley, but took only two wickets as Australia recorded a comfortable win.
 It would be seven years before he played Test cricket again.

 County cricketer

-Worcestershire's won the County Championship in 1964, and retained their title the following year.
+Worcestershire won the County Championship in 1964, and retained their title the following year.
 Gifford was instrumental in these successes, and although he reached 100 wickets only in 1964, between 1963 and 1968 he averaged under 20 with the ball every season.
 He took his career-best bowling figures in July 1968 when he took 8–28 (albeit in a losing cause) against Yorkshire.